dandigangi/misc-code-things/expressions.md

 # Expressions

-Take NextJS generated blog tag list (`/app/tag-data.json`) and turn into `csv` to import into G-Sheets.
+**Use Case**: Take NextJS generated blog tag list (`/app/tag-data.json`) and turn into `csv` to import into G-Sheets.
 Adding a tab with all tags so I can reference it in future writing easily.

 **Full Input String**